What are the Safety Precautions When Working on Live Circuits?

 An Emergency Response Plan is crucial when working with live circuits.
 It ensures immediate, effective action during electrical incidents.

-This plan must include proper training and readiness for first aid and CPR.
 Each second counts and a well-prepared team can differentiate between a minor injury and a life-threatening situation.

 Training For Electrical Emergencies